-National Grid as ESO is facilitating a stakeholder-led programme 'Power Responsive31' to stimulate increased participation by DSR and storage in electricity system balancing by 2020.
-The ESO has an ambition to procure 30-50% of its balancing services by 2020 through demand side measures [8].
+National Grid as ESO facilitates a stakeholder-led programme Power Responsive (Power Responsive, 2019) to stimulate increased participation by DSR and storage in electricity system balancing by 2020.
+The ESO has an ambition to procure 30-50% of its balancing services by 2020 through demand side measures (Bray et al, 2018).